 I am Satoshi (2015)

-When it comes to crypto documentaries, “I am Satoshi” definitely falls into the non-mainstream category.
-Nevertheless, it’s a must-watch for anyone, looking to expand his or her knowledge regarding Bitcoin.
+Regarding crypto documentaries, “I am Satoshi” definitely falls into the non-mainstream category.
+Nevertheless, it’s a must-watch for anyone looking to expand their knowledge regarding Bitcoin.

-Described by many as a true “eye-opener,” this fascinating documentary provides a set of very well constructed arguments for using cryptocurrencies and not traditional money, as it pinpoints various big flaws in the banking systems of today.
+Described by many as a true “eye-opener,” this fascinating documentary provides a set of well-constructed arguments for using cryptocurrencies and not traditional money.
+It pinpoints various big flaws in today’s banking systems.

 Trust Machine: The Story of Blockchain (2018)

-One of the newest productions of our list, this documentary boasts itself as being “the first blockchain-funded, blockchain-distributed, and blockchain-focused documentary,” which is a statement all on its own.
-The 84-minute documentary touches on a series of important matters in the current crypto and blockchain scene.
+One of the newest productions on our list, this documentary boasts itself as being “the first blockchain-funded, blockchain-distributed, and blockchain-focused documentary,” which is a statement all on its own.
+The 84-minute documentary touches on important matters in the current crypto and blockchain scene.
 You can watch it here.

 Bitcoin in Uganda – Empowering People

-“Bitcoin in Uganda – Empowering people” is one of the shortest crypto movies/documentaries of this sort.
-Uganda may not be the first place that might come to mind when thinking of Bitcoin.
-However, this 5-minutes long documentary shows the real power of Bitcoin, and how technology that is still being considered inaccessible (and even unknown) by some, can empower people in far-flung areas of the world.
+“Bitcoin in Uganda – Empowering people” is one of the shortest crypto movies/documentaries.
+Uganda may not be the first place to come to mind when thinking of Bitcoin.
+However, this 5-minutes long documentary shows the real power of Bitcoin and how technology that is still being considered inaccessible (and even unknown) by some can empower people in far-flung areas of the world.

-Uganda is a very poor area of the world, and most of the families there survive solely on the income earned by a migrant next of keen.
+Uganda is a very poor area of the world, and most of the families there survive solely on the income earned by a migrant next of kin.
 Bitcoin makes this process fast and simple.
-The movie follows the story of Ronald who receives Bitcoins from his family in the US to support his education.
+The movie follows the story of Ronald, who receives Bitcoins from his family in the US to support his education.

 Bitcoin Big Bang – L’improbable épopée de Mark Karpelès

-As far as documentaries go, “Bitcoin Big Bang” is one of the most subjective ones out there.
+As far as documentaries go, “Bitcoin Big Bang” is one of the most subjective.
 The 104-min screen piece follows the story of the arrest of Mark Karpales, the mysterious CEO of Mt.
 Gox in Tokyo, following the hack in which 850,000 Bitcoins were reportedly stolen.